Tionge-Hunga/HR-Employee-Attrition-Dashboard/README.md

 ### Overall Takeaway

-The analysis suggests that **overtime, work-life balance, job satisfaction, and department** are important areas to consider when examining employee attrition.
+The analysis suggests that **overtime, work-life balance, job satisfaction, and departments** are important areas to consider when examining employee attrition.

 These insights can help organizations identify employee groups experiencing higher turnover and support further investigation into workforce retention strategies.